premchander-revature/interviewquestions/Java Automation/testing-fundamentals-IS.md

 <blockquote>

-- An incident report describes some situation, behavior or event that occurred during testing that requires further investigation.
+- An incident report describes some situation, behaviour or event that occurred during testing that requires further investigation.
-- Often we refer to an incident as a defect only when the root cause is some problem in the item we're testing.
+- Often, we refer to an incident as a defect only when the root cause is some problem in the item we're testing.
 - An incident report consists of information gathered by a defect tracking tool and stored in a database.

 </blockquote>